looptribe/paytoshi-faucet/README.md

     password: root
     name: paytoshi_faucet
 ```
 * Visit your faucet.
 A wizard will create the admin password and populate the database.
-You will then be able to edit your faucet in your admin area.
+* Customize your faucet in your admin area.